Katie Butler

 A Writer

 Katie's professional writing explores frameworks for accessible movement practice.
-Katie's writing has been published in HowlRound, with her first essay titled "Movement is for Every Body" in 2023.
-Katie is looking forward to releasing her follow-up essay with HowlRound later in the summer of 2025.
+Katie's writing has been published in HowlRound, most recently with a 2025 essay titled "Designing Accessible Movement Spaces", a follow-up to her "Movement is for Every Body" essay in 2023.

 Katie also chronicles her personal and professional journey through her Substack.
 You can check out her Substack writing HERE.